 Then, in 2019, the Trump administration tossed the proposed protections before they were finalized.

 Now the EPA is back on track.
 Last week, the agency filed a joint motion in federal court announcing its intent to reverse the Trump administration’s decision and restart the protection process.
 The EPA’s decision follows the recent Ninth Circuit court decision in Trout Unlimited et al. v.
 Pirzadeh et al., which revived a district court case filed by Earthworks and our partners that challenged the Trump administration’s 2019 illegal withdrawal of 404(c) proposed protections for Bristol Bay.

 The Ninth Circuit concluded that EPA may “withdraw a proposed determination only if the discharge of materials would be unlikely to have an unacceptable adverse effect.”
 In its announcement, the agency acknowledged that it does not believe that the 2019 Trump administration withdrawal met this standard.

 A broad coalition of Bristol Bay Tribes, commercial fishermen, businesses, investment firms, jewelry retail companies, restaurants and conservation groups have been advocating for the EPA to complete the 404(c) process over a decade.
 Time and time again, the people of Bristol Bay have called on the EPA to protect the salmon fishery that powers the economy, feeds their families and sustains their culture.

-Here is a timeline of events over the past six months leading up to last week’s announcement.
+Timeline of the past six months leading up to last week’s announcement: